Contemporary-Physicslab/TN2985/book/chapters/Experiment_2_spectral_lines.md

 ```

 #### Interference in "a point far away".
 Multiple sources.
 In {numref}`fig:two_point_sources` the distance between the screen and a source is of the same order as the distance between two sources.
-This concerns distances of the order 10 $\mu m}$.
+This concerns distances of the order 10 $\mu m$.
 In practice we work with distance in the range of 10 - 100 cm.
 So, we are interested in what happens in *points* that are *far away* from the sources.

 ```{figure} /figures/II8/II_8_figuur7.png
 ---